pontem-network/sp-docs/wallet/README.md

 ## Getting Started

+Before starting, please download v1.2.0 [dev release](https://github.com/pontem-network/pontem-wallet/releases/tag/v1.2.0) or higher if it is still not in Chrome Webstore.

+Use the v1.2.0 Pontem wallet release during this documentation or higher.

 ### Provider Browser Detection

 When the page is loaded, the provider is integrated into the site page.
 You can check it this way: